frobnic8/jiradump/README.md

 You probably only use one JIRA server, and probably don't want to type it in every time.
 You can set the JIRA_SERVER environment variable and jiradump will default to that.
-Something like this in your .profile should work:
+Something like this in your .bash_profile should work:

     export JIRA_SERVER=https://jira.example.com